CoInGP: Convolutional Inpainting with Genetic Programming: Problem Formulation

-We begin by formalizing the problem of reconstructing missing pixels in an image.
+This section formalizes the problem of predicting pixels in an image, which will be tackled with genetic programming in the remainder of the paper.
 In what follows, we consider an input image as a matrix $I$ of size $M\times N$, where each entry $x_{(i,j)}$ is the intensity value of the pixel at coordinates $(i,j)$ for $i \in [M]$ and $j \in [N]$, where $[M] = \{1,\cdots,M\}$ and $[N] = \{1,\cdots,N\}$.
-For illustration purposes, we deal only with $8$-bit greyscale images, so that each entry $x_{(i,j)}$ in the matrix is an integer number between $0$ and $255$; nevertheless, our approach can be straightforwardly generalized to any color depth.
+For illustration purposes, we deal only with $8$-bit greyscale images, so that each entry $x_{(i,j)}$ in the matrix is an integer number between $0$ and $255$; nevertheless, our approach can be generalized to any color depth.

-Suppose now that the input image is \emph{damaged}, in particular that the intensities of a subset of its pixels $S = \{(i_1,j_1), \cdots (i_k, j_k)\} \subseteq [M]\times[N]$ are missing.
-The goal is to recover the original intensities $x_({i_1,j_1)}, \cdots x_({i_k, j_k)}$ starting from those that are still available in the image, i.e., the pixels in the complementary set $P = [M]\times [N] \setminus S$.
-This task is also known as \emph{inpainting} in the image processing literature~\cite{bugeau2010,guillemot2014}, and one of the possible approaches to perform it stands on the fundamental observation that the intensities of neighboring pixels are \emph{correlated}.
+Suppose that the image is \emph{damaged}, that is, the intensities of a subset of $k$ of its pixels $S = \{(i_1,j_1), \cdots (i_k, j_k)\} \subseteq [M]\times[N]$ are missing.
+The goal is to recover the original intensities $x_{(i_1,j_1)}, \cdots x_{(i_k, j_k)}$ starting from those that are still available, i.e., the pixels in the complementary set $P = [M]\times [N] \setminus S$.
+This task is also known as \emph{inpainting} in the image processing literature~\cite{bugeau2010,guillemot2014}.
+One of the possible approaches to perform inpainting stands on the fundamental observation that the intensities of neighboring pixels are \emph{correlated}.
 In a probabilistic framework, this property can also be restated as the fact that the probability distribution of a pixel's intensity given the intensities of the pixels in its neighborhood is independent of the rest of the image~\cite{efros1999}.

-This observation suggests that, in order to recover the intensity of a missing pixel in an image, one can use just the values of its neighboring pixels as an input for the prediction.
+This observation suggests that, to recover the intensity of a missing pixel in an image, one can use just the values of its neighboring pixels as an input for the prediction.
 More formally, the two main topologies that can be adopted are the \emph{Moore} neighborhood and the \emph{Von Neumann} neighborhood~\cite{schiff2011}.
-Considering only neighborhoods of radius 1 (i.e., only the immediate neighbors of a pixels are taken into account), for the Moore neighborhood the input for the prediction of a pixel in position $(i,j)$ will be a $3 \times 3$ matrix defined as:
+Considering only neighborhoods of radius $1$ (i.e., only the immediate neighbors of a pixels are taken into account), for the Moore neighborhood the input to predict a pixel in position $(i,j)$ will be a $3 \times 3$ matrix defined as:

 where the $8$ elements on the border represent the intensities of the pixels in the neighborhoods, and the goal is to predict the value of the central pixel.
 Analogously, for a Von Neumann neighborhood the input to the prediction will be the following matrix: